jmalensen/Arklumos/README.md

 # For cmake plus ninja (need ninja - choco install ninja for Windows)
 ## Ninja for faster compilation of the project
-Check the CMakeLists.txt for all dependencies if anything needs to be changed run first: $ cmake -G Ninja after, it's only: $ ninja //(-j 10 = depending on how many jobs in parallel, 10 here)
+Check the CMakeLists.txt for all dependencies if anything needs to be changed run first: $ cmake -B build -G Ninja
+then: $ cd build
+after, it's only: $ ninja //(-j 10 = depending on how many jobs in parallel, 10 here)

 https://ilyas-hamadouche.medium.com/build-your-c-projects-faster-using-ninja-3d7af9b418fc